WoDwikiperdia/WoDwikiperdia.github.io/README.md

 I contatti per questa repository e per la repository BioTechGenix sono da effettuarsi tramite messaggio dell'account GitHub WoDwikiperdia, il quale è anche autore di quanto scritto in questa repository e nella repository sopra citata.
 Bologna, Italia, 04/11/2023
 -----
  This is a work of fiction.
-All characters, organizations and events described in this novel are the product of the author's imagination and used fictitiously.
+All characters, organizations and events described in this repository are the product of the author's imagination and used fictitiously.
 Any reference to historical facts, characters or places is purely coincidental.
 The purpose of this GitHub repository is to collect game and fiction material in an accessible way for players and curious people, maintaining an "in-game" setting, which they can freely draw inspiration from, considering that no rules or extracts from any existing manual are reported.
 This material is to be considered under the CC BY-SA 3.0 DEED license.
 Other names, characters, places and events are the fruit of the author's imagination, and any resemblance to facts, places or people, living or dead, is entirely coincidental.
 The references to people, things, events, groups etc. are random, the facts narrated are fictitious and are only elaboration of the fiction of the Vampires V5 campaign, names and events inspired by reality are used only to give the context of realism consistent with the fiction and its pseudo-real setting.